GoVanguard/legion/README.md

 ### TRADITIONAL METHOD
 Assumes Ubuntu, Kali or Parrot Linux is being used with Python 3.6 installed.
-Other dependancies should automatically be installed.
+Other dependencies should automatically be installed.
 Within Terminal:
 ```
 git clone https://github.com/GoVanguard/legion.git
 cd legion